tenzir/tenzir/web/docs/map-data-to-ocsf/README.md

   // - `tls`: if we buffer ssl log for this connection, we could add the
   //   information in here.
 }
-// Drop all the mapped fields, then rename event to unmapped. drop ( unmapped._write_ts, unmapped.community_id,
+// Drop all the mapped fields. drop ( unmapped._write_ts,
+  unmapped.community_id,